darrellodonnell/CULedger.IdentityDocs/README.md

 ### Explore the samples

 Sample code is included for shell scripting and Nodejs.
+See the [Github repo](https://github.com/darrellodonnell/CULedger.IdentityDocs) for the examples.

+* onboard-0.1.0.sh - shell script that provides a sample onboarding
+* authenticate-0.1.0.sh - shell script that authenticates a sample member

 ### API Documentation